 Opening statements begin for Rochester man charged in March 2019 murder

+Dec.
+1—The trial of a Rochester man charged with taking part in the March 2019 killing of 28-year-old Garad Hassan Roble began Tuesday as prosecutors called more than a half dozen witnesses to testify.

-Nov.
-30—Muhidin Omar Abukar, 32, is charged in Olmsted County District Court with aiding and abetting second-degree murder in the death of 28-year-old Garad Hassan Roble.
+Muhidin Omar Abukar, 32, is charged in Olmsted County District Court with aiding and abetting second-degree murder.

 Assistant Olmsted County Attorney Andrew LeTourneau told jurors in his opening statement that Abukar is charged with aiding and abetting because, based on the evidence, prosecutors could not tell them "what exactly happened," but at the very least, the evidence would show Abukar aided in the murder of Roble.